telepresenceio/telepresence.io/blog/2024-12-10-telepresence-2.21.md

 ## New Ingest Command

-The _telepresence ingest_ can be thought of as a _telepresence intercept_ light.
-It's an intercept, but without the traffic.
+The new ingest command can be thought of as a light version of intercept.
+It's in many respects the same thing, but without the traffic.

 Sometimes, intercepting network traffic to a container isn't the most efficient solution.
 For example, if you're working with a Kafka service that only interacts with a message broker, or if you're planning to send data to your local application through other means, just accessing the container's environment and volume mounts might be more practical.
-The new `telepresence ingest <workload> [--container <container name>]` command was designed for exactly this purpose.
+The new `telepresence ingest <workload> [--container <container name>]` command was designed for this purpose.

+First, `telepresence connect` establishes network access to the cluster.
+Then, `telepresence ingest` makes the container's environment and volume mounts available locally, allowing local processes to run, but without receiving intercepted traffic.

-The ingest and intercept commands are very similar, but while the intercept will target a port to intercept (and implicitly a container), the ingest command will target a container directly.
+The syntax for the ingest and intercept commands are very similar, but while the intercept will target a port to intercept (and implicitly a container), the ingest command will target a container directly.

-An ingest is also less intrusive.
-Since volumes are always mounted read-only, and everything happens on the client side, there's no conflict when several ingests of the same container, possibly on different workstations, happen simultaneously.
+There's no conflict when several ingests of the same container, possibly on different workstations, happen simultaneously, because volumes are always mounted read-only, and everything happens on the client side.

 ### Why the term "ingest"?
 I initially considered adding a `--no-traffic` option to the `intercept` command.
 This would allow users to invoke the